j-f-p/bookmark-py-server/README.md

 ## Bookmark Python Server

 ### Abstract
-An app for creating a list a URI bookmarks.
+This is an app for creating a list of URI bookmarks.

 ### Environment and Technical features